 Alright.
 People can hear you, and they’re listening, hurray!
 Now you have to keep their attention & get them to do what you say.
 That’s where intonation comes in.
 Here’s my 2-minute video on how to maintain people’s attention.
 Using excellent rhythm will not only uphold people’s attention, but it gets them to really process your message swimmingly, and as a result, follow your call to action with minimum resistance.

 Most of my clients end up doing voice-overs even when their careers were completely different.
 Read the story of one of my clients who ended up on national television & doing the voice-overs for the theatre.

 Body Language Impacts Your Voice

 Have a closed body?
-Most likely you also have a closed voice.
+Most likely, you also have a tight voice.
 Once you open up your body (meaning not crossing your extremities, keeping your arms open, etc.) Try these body language fixes to help you open up your voice and let your awesome out.
 What’s the result?
 Your getting what you need out of life!